TKillerX/GenericGameplayMechanics/M_ Delerium Mechanics/Cards - Sqecial.md

 ### Multi
 1. Special Card: Search the deck
 1. Special Effect: Duplicate a card effect by Score Tier
-2. Special Condition: A Duplicate is played
+2. Special Condition: Two identical cards are played on top of each other

 ### Dark
 1. Special Card: (Passive) Must be targeted.
 Double the speed combo goes up.
 This passive breaks once hand is empty.
 2. Special Effect: Play this card on another's turn
-3. Special Condition: Lose all in a gauge
+3. Special Condition: Run out of cards in deck

 ### Bright
 1. Special Card: (Passive) Immune to effects.
 Breaks when a Target or All card is played.
 2. Special Effect: Play this card face down.
 It's a wild card.
 It's cheap.
-3. Special Condition: A player has zero cards in hand
+3. Special Condition: A player has zero cards in deck

 ### Light